 (i) Faculty/staff.
 Incoming faculty or staff members should register their vehicles on line or at the student accounts/parking services office.
 The times and places of registration are announced by bursar/student accounts/parking services.

 (ii) Students.
 All resident student permits are issued for a one year period.
-Commuter student permits are issued for a multi-year period.
+Commuter student permits may be issued for a multi-year period.
 All resident student vehicles must be registered annually.
 The times and places of registration for continuing students and initial registration for qualified students will be announced by the bursar/office of student accounts/parking services.

 (i) Campus parking zones are limited for use by motor vehicles assigned to these areas during restricted hours.
 Each operator must use the assigned area when parking on campus.
 The permit received when a motor vehicle is registered indicates the zone available for parking.
 Each parking zone is identified by signs at the entrance.
 Parking is not permitted in locations not explicitly identified for this purpose, such as roads, parking lot aisles, walkways and grass areas.
 In paved lots, parking is permitted only within spaces marked for parking by parallel lines on pavement.